jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 WebMvcAutoConfiguration, WebMvcAutoConfigurationAdapter

-#### maps from URI to controller object and methods
+### maps from URI to controllers and methods

 @EnableWebMvc will auto created two beans RequestMappingHandlerMapping and RequestMappingHandlerAdapter

 DispatcherServlet uses the two beans to map URI:

 -RequestMappingHandlerMapping bean maps from URI to handler object at type level
--RequestMappingHandlerAdapter bean maps from URI to method
+-RequestMappingHandlerAdapter bean maps from URI to handler method

+### HttpMessageConverters

-#### marshall/unmarshall data from POJO to/from http request/response body
+HttpMessageConverters marshall/unmarshall data from POJO to/from http request/response body

-HttpMessageConverters is used to marshall/unmarshall data in http request/response body

-#### default HttpMessageConverters
+#### default HttpMessageConverters.

 @EnableWebMvc will pre-enable the following HttpMessageConverters instances by default:

-		ByteArrayHttpMessageConverter – converts byte arrays
+	ByteArrayHttpMessageConverter – converts java byte arrays to/from octet-stream StringHttpMessageConverter – converts Java Strings to/from text/plain
-		StringHttpMessageConverter – converts Strings
+	ResourceHttpMessageConverter – converts org.springframework.core.io.Resource to/from octet-stream
-		ResourceHttpMessageConverter – converts org.springframework.core.io.Resource for any type of octet stream SourceHttpMessageConverter – converts javax.xml.transform.Source
+	SourceHttpMessageConverter – converts javax.xml.transform.Source
-		FormHttpMessageConverter – converts form data to/from a MultiValueMap<String, String>.
+	FormHttpMessageConverter – converts MultiValueMap<String, Collection> to/from form data
-		Jaxb2RootElementHttpMessageConverter – converts Java objects to/from XML (added only if JAXB2 is present on the classpath) MappingJackson2HttpMessageConverter – converts JSON (added only if Jackson 2 is present on the classpath) MappingJacksonHttpMessageConverter – converts JSON (added only if Jackson is present on the classpath) AtomFeedHttpMessageConverter – converts Atom feeds (added only if Rome is present on the classpath) RssChannelHttpMessageConverter – converts RSS feeds (added only if Rome is present on the classpath)
+	Jaxb2RootElementHttpMessageConverter – converts Java objects to/from XML (added only if JAXB2 is present on the classpath) MappingJackson2HttpMessageConverter – converts Java objects to/from JSON (added only if Jackson2 is present on the classpath)
+	MappingJacksonHttpMessageConverter – converts Java objects to/from JSON (added only if Jackson is present on the classpath) AtomFeedHttpMessageConverter – converts Java objects to/from Atom feeds (added only if Rome is present on the classpath) RssChannelHttpMessageConverter – converts Java objects to/from RSS feeds (added only if Rome is present on the classpath)

 #### Customize HttpMessageConverters.